Healthcare Workers Refusing Covid Vaccines: A Medical Doctor Explains Why

 Special to www.JenniferMargulis.net

-Chances are you’ve seen the headlines: healthcare workers refusing Covid vaccines.
+You’ve seen the headlines: healthcare workers refusing Covid vaccines.
 Back in December 2020 the Los Angeles Times reported between 20 and 40 percent of healthcare workers didn’t plan to get the Covid vaccine.
 New York newspapers reported the same.
 According to the New York Post and Newsday, around 30 percent of healthcare workers were refusing Covid vaccines.
 More recently, at the end of April, we learned that 40 percent of marines are also wary of getting vaccinated.

 Thirty percent of healthcare workers refusing Covid vaccines